 Or maybe you work in a scientific field where you need to conduct experiments, perform analyses, and write up conclusions, including statistics, charts and graphs.
 You may need to put together a report with appropriate citations and so forth.
 Templates for all those uses are included in Proposal Kit, too.

 Perhaps you've been tasked with writing applications for grants or putting together a loan application, and you never really thought of those sorts of requests as proposals.
 But they are, in that you need to explain all the things your organization proposes to accomplish in exchange for receiving funding.
 Proposal Kit is not just for business needs or for selling products.
 Nonprofit organizations will find all the pages they need there, too.

 The longer and more complicated the document you need to create is, the more you will appreciate Proposal Kit's features.
-It allows you to easily assemble templates (hundreds, if you need that many) and structure them into an organized, professional-looking, easy to read package to present to a perspective client or donor.
+It allows you to easily assemble templates (thousands, if you need that many) and structure them into an organized, professional-looking, easy to read package to present to a perspective client or donor.